FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Experiments and Applications

 We evaluate FreeOrbit4D on diverse real-world and synthetic videos under challenging large-angle camera trajectories.
 After describing implementation details, datasets, and metrics, we compare against state-of-the-art methods (Sec.~\ref{subsec:comparison}), demonstrate practical applications (Sec.~\ref{subsec:applications}), and provide ablation studies (Sec.~\ref{sec:ablation}).

-\textbf{Implementation Details.} Our pipeline is training-free and relies on off-the-shelf pretrained models: PAGE-4D~\cite{25arxiv/page4d} for global scene reconstruction, SAM2~\cite{25iclr/sam2} for foreground segmentation, SV4D2.0~\cite{25iccv/sv4d20} for multi-view video synthesis, VGGT~\cite{25cvpr/vggt} for multi-view point-map reconstruction, and Wan2.2-VACE~\cite{25arxiv/wan,25iccv/vace} for depth-conditioned video synthesis.
-All experiments are conducted on a single NVIDIA A40 GPU.
-We process 45 frames per clip at a resolution of $832\times480$.
-End-to-end inference takes approximately 50 minutes per video.
+\paragraph{Implementation Details} Our pipeline is training-free and relies on off-the-shelf pretrained models: PAGE-4D~\cite{zhou2025page} for global scene reconstruction, SAM2~\cite{ravi2024sam} for foreground segmentation, SV4D2.0~\cite{yao2025sv4d} for multi-view video synthesis, VGGT~\cite{wang2025vggt} for multi-view point-map reconstruction, and Wan2.2-VACE~\cite{wang2025wan,jiang2025vace} for depth-conditioned video synthesis.
+All experiments use a single NVIDIA A40 GPU, processing each 45-frame clip at $832\times480$ in roughly 50~minutes end-to-end.

-\textbf{Evaluation Datasets.} We evaluate on a diverse set of real-world and synthetic videos.
-For real-world data, we use sequences from DAVIS~\cite{16cvpr/vos}, which provides high-quality monocular videos with varied dynamic foregrounds, as well as publicly available online videos (e.g., Unitree robot demos, LeCun interview footage) that feature complex real-world motion and cluttered backgrounds.
+\paragraph{Evaluation Datasets} We evaluate on a diverse set of real-world and synthetic videos.
+For real-world data, we use sequences from DAVIS~\cite{perazzi2016benchmark}, which provides high-quality monocular videos with varied dynamic foregrounds, as well as publicly available online videos (e.g., Unitree robot demos, LeCun interview footage) that feature complex real-world motion and cluttered backgrounds.
 For synthetic data, we include sequences generated by VEO~\cite{deepmind_veo_model_page} and Sora~\cite{openai_sora_creating_video_from_text}, covering diverse scenes and motion patterns.
 To evaluate large-angle camera redirection, we define target trajectories with extreme yaw or pitch rotations (e.g., $120^\circ$ or $180^\circ$) from the initial viewpoint.